Theresienwiese

 The Bavaria Statue

-Standing at the top of the field above the tents is the Bavaria, an 18.5-metre bronze figure of a helmeted woman with a lion at her side.
-Completed in 1850, she was the largest bronze figure in the world at that point.
-You can climb inside the statue’s head for a view across the festival grounds and the city beyond — entry costs around €4.50.
-It’s worth it for the strangeness of looking out of a giant statue’s eye sockets at Munich below.
+Standing above the tents at the top of the field is the Bavaria: an 18.5-metre bronze figure of a helmeted woman with a lion at her side, completed in 1850 and at the time the largest bronze figure in the world.
+You can climb inside to the statue’s head for a view over the festival grounds and the city.
+Entry costs around 4.50 euros.
+Looking out of a giant bronze statue’s eye sockets at Munich during Oktoberfest is exactly as strange as it sounds and worth the small fee.

 Practical Notes